ton-community/ton-docs/docs/develop/howto/faq.md

 ### Is it possible to write on Solidity for TON?

-  The TON ecosystem does not support development in Ethereum’s Solidity programming language.
+  Relatedly, the TON ecosystem does not support development in Ethereum’s Solidity programming language.

-  There is an experimental tool to write TON contracts in Solidity, developed by a third party: https://github.com/tonlabs/TON-Solidity-Compiler.
-We cannot guarantee that it will work correctly all the time because of fundamental differences between Ethereum and The Open Network.

-  Actually, when you add asynchronous messages to the Solidity syntax and the ability to interact with data at a low level, you get FunC.
-FunC is designed specifically for development on TON.
+  But if you add asynchronous messages to the Solidity syntax and the ability to interact with data at a low level, then you get FunC.
+FunC features a syntax that is common to most modern programming languages and is designed specifically for development on TON.

 ## Remote Procedure Calls (RPCs)